 T3Q uses an XML-based configuration format.
 Starting with version v0.4.2, the location of the configuration file must be supplied as a command line option during execution (the location was previously based in the default user's data location - depending on the system, a file t3q.xml was stored in %APPDATA%\T3Q (Windows) or in ~/.t3q/ (Unix)).
 The location of the %APPDATA% directory depended on the username, the Windows version and possibly the localization.
 For example, for a user 'foobar' on a German Windows XP machine, the resulting configuration path would be C:\Documents and Settings\foobar\Application Data\T3Q.
 In version v0.4.2 and onwards, the location of the configuration file has to be supplied every time T3Q is called.
-Additionally, starting with version v1.0.1, if there is no existing configuration file in the selected location, the tool will prompt the user to use the appropriate option to generate a new configuration with the default settings.
-Thus, the tool has to be started with the appropriate parameter to generate a new configuration prior to actual usage.
+Additionally, starting with version v1.0.1, if there is no existing configuration file in the selected location, the tool will prompt the user to use the appropriate option to generate a new configuration prior to actual usage.
 This way, it will be possible to modify the configuration file to accommodate the particular needs of the user prior to performing any analysis.
 By location here the path, filename, and extension of the configuration file are meant, which implies that any filename and any extension can be used.
 It is probably best to retain certain norms in naming the configuration files, at least in preserving the file extensions (.xml) to avoid confusion.